 Quitting is a little bit in vogue right now

 Quitting is a bit in vogue right now, if you haven’t noticed.
-Last summer, American gymnast, Simone Biles, made headlines when she pulled out of a competition in the Olympics to focus on her mental health.
+American gymnast, Simone Biles, made headlines when she pulled out of a competition in the Olympics to focus on her mental health.
 Reviews were mixed.
-Some criticised her for letting down her team; others praised her for putting herself first.
+Some criticized her for letting down her team; others praised her for putting herself first.
 Ultimately, not a single one of these opinions mattered – just hers.

 Plenty of famous people you’ve heard of got to where they are by quitting something that wasn’t working for them: Vera Wang was a figure skater before she was a fashion designer, for example.
 Contrary to what many of us were told as kids, quitting something you don’t love to make space for something you do can actually be healthy.
 Studies have shown that letting go of goals that are taxing us can be good for our physical health, too.

 Other good quits include me not climbing the Tetons

 I had a few good quits in my 20s that helped set the stage for this one.
 At 24, I went to climb Wyoming’s Middle Teton with my then-boyfriend the first time I met his family.
 It was their third attempt to climb the mountain, having had to call it off for safety reasons multiple times in the past.
 I remember joking before the trip that I hoped I wouldn’t be the reason he didn’t make it this time.

 It was the most serious hike I’d ever tried at the time: 13 miles with 6,000 feet of elevation gain and miles on end of picking our way through scree and boulder fields.
 I was by far the slowest of our group and whenever we stopped for a break, my knees started shaking.